Documentation

 Or, on configuring ASP.NET Core, instead of calling AddHandler, you can add the handler to the dependency injection graph using builder.Services.AddWebSharperRemoting<THandler>().
 See here for more details.

 Remote annotated methods can be abstract.
-The instance that you provide can be of a subclass of the type in the first argument.
+The implementation that you provide can be of a subclass of the type in the first argument.
 This way you can have parts of server-side RPC functionality undefined in a library, and have them implemented in your web project for better separation of concerns.

 // Common server and client code: